mstaniak/autoEDA-resources/README.md

 - [automated_EDA](https://github.com/hari2594/Automated_EDA) - stub of a library.

+## Stata packages

+- [eda](https://github.com/wbuchanan/eda) - a package that produces a pdf report with all permutations of univariate and bivariate visualizations and tables.
+Notably, three-dimensional displays are also possible.

 ## Web services

 - [DIVE](https://dive.media.mit.edu/) - MIT's tools for data exploration that tries to choose best (most informative) visualizations.